 So, what are the key components and differences between the two?
-Here’s our breakdown of it.

 Identifying Key Differences

-Composition:Â While both materials are engineered wood products that are bonded using resin and pressed in high temperatures, both products have fundamentally different base materials.
+Composition: While both materials are engineered wood products that are bonded using resin and pressed in high temperatures, both products have fundamentally different base materials.
 MDF boards use wood fibers mixed with resin, while particle boards use leftover wood from previous wood projects, such as wood cutting residue and sawdust.

-Density: MDF are said to have a higher resistance than particle boards.
+Density: MDF boards are said to have a higher resistance than particle boards.
 This might be due to MDF boards being pressed at higher temperatures — resulting in a 500 to 1000 kg/mg³ density.
 Meanwhile, particle boards only have 16 to 450kg/mg³ density.

-Versatility:Â Both boards have the same amount of versatility to be transformed into practical furniture.
-However, the difference in strength and durability has made MDF the superior choice in this matter.
+Versatility: Both boards have the same versatility to be transformed into practical furniture.
+However, the difference in strength and durability has made MDF the superior choice.
 Its thickness allows for a wide variety of furniture and is sturdy enough to keep its shape even after screwing a bolt onto it.

-Sustainability:Â In terms of sustainability, both boards are great alternatives to solid wood.
+Sustainability: In terms of sustainability, both boards are great alternatives to solid wood.
 Particle boards are made from residual wood waste, such as sawdust and leftover chips from processing solid wood.
 Meanwhile, MDF boards (especially ones by PT Sumatera Prima Fibreboard) source their raw materials from tree trunks of unproductive rubber trees.
 By turning them into boards, these trees can prolong their expected use.

 Also, read Environmental Sustainability Aspect of MDF